 There are no sites within the draft LAP boundary designated under national or European legislation.
-However substantial areas of high biodiversity value are found outside the existing network of designated sites, but within the LAP boundary; and whilst not protected under legislation, they contribute to the biodiversity of the area.
+However substantial areas of biodiversity value are present; and whilst not protected under legislation, they contribute to the biodiversity of the area.

 Habitats and landscape features have an important role to play as ecological "corridors" as they allow for the movement of species, and help to sustain the habitats, ecological processes and functions necessary to enhance and maintain biodiversity.
 It is important that these areas are conserved and managed well.